 LOOK AFTER YOURSELF & YOUR HOUSEHOLD

-As restrictions continue to ease, enjoy what the Great Ocean Road region has to offer, whilst keeping the recommended 1.5m metre distance from people outside your household.
+Enjoy what the Great Ocean Road region has to offer, whilst keeping safe.
 Whether you're exploring the streets around a town, or our beaches, rivers, parks and waterways, there are some key things to remember.

 Remember that the outdoors isn't risk-free and act with care at all times for your own safety and that of others.